jackyzha0/jackyzha0.github.io/content/thoughts/DHT.md

 - seed
 ---

+> The big hash table in the sky

 One solution for 'decentralized' registry of peers.

-> The big hash table in the sky
+Additionally, each node holds a small shard of the DHT, so the burden of participation isn’t painful for any one agent.
+The DHT stores multiple redundant copies of each entry so that the information is available even when the author and a portion of the authorities are offline.

 Keys are opaque, 160-bit quantities (e.g. an SHA-1 hash).
 Peers store data with similar IDs.